stevemussmann/GTseqTools/README.md

 ### AlleleMatch
 The allelematch file can be read into allelematch with the following R code, substituting "filename.allelematch" for your actual file name:
 ```
+library("allelematch")

 data <- read.table("filename.allelematch", header=TRUE, sep=",")
 amData <- amDataset(data, missingCode="-99", indexColumn=1, metaDataColumn=2)
 ```

 ### gRandma
-A special filter is applied to the gRandma-formatted output to retain only biallelic SNPs for which at least one individual in the data file meets three conditions:
+A special filter is applied to the gRandma-formatted output to retain only biallelic SNPs for which each of the following conditions is met by at least one individual in the data file:
 1. Homozygous for allele 1
 2. Homozygous for allele 2
 3. Heterozygous for alleles 1 and 2